ahouragorji/3D-Task-Assistant-Meta-Quest/README.md

 ### 5. Connect

 Start the signaling server → start Play mode on PC → put on the Quest.
 The two peers register automatically and the DataChannel opens within a few seconds.
 You'll see `[Quest] DataChannel OPEN` in the Quest's CanvasLogger.
+Don't forget to ensure both devices are accessible to each other.
+You may need to disable your firewall.

 To change the signaling address at runtime without rebuilding, use the `SignalingAddressChanger` UI panel.